Master's in Nutrition Requirements

 The Accelerated Bachelor’s/Master’s (ABM) 5 year program is available for students completing the Coordinated Program in Dietetics, an accredited professional program.
 All requirements for the Bachelor of Science in Dietetics (BSD) and the Master of Science in Nutrition (MS) can be met with up to 12 credit hours of graduate coursework that may count toward requirements for each degree.

-On-Campus M.S.
-Admission Requirements
+Standard Program Admission Requirements

 On-Campus M.S.
 Degree Requirements

-- Successful completion of a comprehensive examination.
+- Successful completion of a comprehensive examination in the form of independent study or scholarly project.

 Curriculum